rostex/brain-games-cli/README.md

 1. **Download the JAR File**

    First, you need to download the compiled .jar file.
-You can find it in the [Releases](https://github.com/rostex/brain-games-cli/releases) section of the GitHub repository or in the provided download link.
+You can find it in the [Releases](https://github.com/rostex/brain-games-cli/releases) section of the GitHub repository.

 3. **Install Java**

-   Ensure that you have **Java 18** or later installed on your system.
+   Ensure that you have **Java 21** or later installed on your system.
 You can check if Java is installed by running the following command in your terminal or command prompt:

 ```bash
 java -version